Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 ---
-title: "Mastering DuckDB when you're used to pandas or Polars"
+title: "Mastering DuckDB when you're used to pandas or Polars: part 1"
 published: February 17, 2025
 authors: [marco-gorelli]
 description: "It's not as scary as you think"